 It’s a bad idea to leave your electric bike in the rain.
-Most E-Bikes will be classed as water-resistant to some degree, but not waterproof.
+Most E-Bikes will be classed as water-resistant to some degree, but most Electric bikes are not waterproof.
 So a little drizzle or very light splashing in puddles should be OK – but anything worse won’t be.

 If you live in an area or country that rains a lot, invest in an E-Bike cover that’s waterproof.
 Areas that are humid or damp a lot will also mean moisture in the air.
 Keep your E-Bike in a dry, room-temperature place to avoid damage to circuits in the battery and motor.